-The 200-300 m stratum started showing biomass increases as early as the mid-1990s, and at that time the deepest stratum also started its decline-hence the start of the change in the mean-depth index.
+The 200-300 m stratum started showing biomass increases as early as the late-1990s, and at that time the deepest stratum also started its decline-hence the start of the change in the mean-depth index.
 The 150-200 and 300-400 m strata increased later, and less.
-After 2004, the biomass has declined in all strata, but proportionally by more in the deepest two strata.
+After 2004 and until 2012, the biomass has declined in all strata, but proportionally by more in the deepest two strata.